-- (1) The construction or installation of any new principal building or principal use; and - (2) The expansion of any existing principal building or principal use that results in an increases in gross floor area or site area improvements impervious surface area by more than 525% or and 1,000 square feet, whichever is greater.
+- (1) The construction or installation of any new principal building or principal use; and - (2) The expansion of any existing principal building or principal use that results in an increases in-gross floor area or site area improvements impervious surface area by more than \$25\% or 1,000 square feet, whichever is greater.
+In the case of expansions triggering transition yard requirements, the transition yard must be placed to provide reasonable screening and buffering of areas visually impacted by the proposed expansion, as determined by the community development director.
 In the case of expansions that trigger compliance with transition yard requirements, transition yard landscaping is required only in proportion to the degree of expansion.
-The city arborist is authorized to allow the transition yard to be established adjacent to the area of expansion or to disperse transition yard landscaping along the entire site transition area.
+The city arborist is authorized to allow the transition yard landscaping along the entire site transition area.